Accepted Articles Back to the articles list | Back to browse issues page

 XML Print

-1- Faculty of Electrical and Computer Engineering, Garmsar Branch, Islamic Azad University Garmsar, Iran.
+1- Department of Computer and Electrical Science, Faculty of Engineering, Garmsar Branch, Islamic Azad University, Garmsar, Iran.

-2- Baylor College of Medicine, Houston, Texas United States.
+2- Institute for Clinical & Translational Research (ICTR), Baylor College of Medicine, Houston, The United States of America.

 Abstract: